Further education teachers teach a range of subjects to learners aged 16 and over, as well as work-related learning to students aged 14 to 16

 To get a place on a course, you'll need to be qualified or experienced in the subject you want to teach.
 If you want to teach an academic course, for example, you'll typically need a degree.
 For vocational subjects, you'll need an appropriate vocational qualification (usually minimum Level 3) and professional experience.

-PGCEs (Postgraduate Certificate in Education) in post-compulsory education are the most usual route into the profession for new graduates.
+Obtaining a Postgraduate Certificate in Education (PGCE) in post-compulsory education is the most usual route into the profession for new graduates.
 Courses are available either full time (one year including teaching practice) or part time.
-They incorporate the requirements of the Level 5 qualification but also offer additional units at a higher level and are assessed at a higher level, usually level 6 but sometimes level 7.
+They incorporate the requirements of the Level 5 qualification but also offer additional units at a higher level and are assessed at a higher level, usually Level 6 but sometimes Level 7.
 You'll need a degree in the subject you wish to teach.

 You can also take a Cert Ed (Certificate in Education) which meets the Level 5 requirements but doesn't require a degree.
 Instead, you'll need a Level 3 qualification in the area you wish to teach or extensive experience.

-The FE Adviceline have a list of publicly funded courses in England which they will email to you.
-A small number of courses use the UCAS Teacher Training application system, however, you usually apply directly to the teacher training provider.
+A small number of courses use the UCAS Teacher Training application system.
+However, you usually apply directly to the teacher training provider.
+A list of publicly-funded courses in England is available by contacting the FE Adviceline.

 You'll need to have: